Segence/go-bootstrap/src/README.md

 Go project bootstrap
 ====================

-A sample [Go](https://golang.org) bootstrap project using the project layout of the [GB](https://getgb.io) build tool.
+A sample [Go](https://golang.org) bootstrap project.
-The functionality of this bootstrap project is strictly made for demonstration purposes only and to provide a baseline application set up.

 ## Building the project

-Make sure the [GB build tool](https://getgb.io) is installed.
+Make sure the Go 1.11 (or later) is installed.

-Build steps:

-- `gb vendor restore`
-- `gb build`

-To run unit tests, use: `gb test`
+The `Makefile` contains all neccessary goals for build steps.

 ## Running

-Simply run the application using the built executable and the mandatory parameter: `./bin/my-app --input-string=First,Second,Third`
+Simply run the application using the built executable and the mandatory parameter: `./my-app --input-string=First,Second,Third`

 The application then prints the following output: